MicrosoftDocs/windows-dev-docs/terminal/search.md

 ## Case match search

 If you'd like to narrow down your search results, you can add case matching as an option in your search.
-You can enable case matching by selecting the case match button, and the results that appear will only match the keyword entered with its specific letter casing.
+You can toggle case matching by selecting the case match button, and the results that appear will only match the keyword entered with its specific letter casing.

 ![Windows Terminal case matching search screenshot](./images/search-case-match.gif)